Commercial

 What this scope usually includes.

-• Pad, shell, common-area coordination under one schedule
+• Pad, shell, building infrastructure coordination under one master schedule

 • Multi-building business parks